chirigarikku/order-form-react/README.md

 - **I suck on Unit Tests**.
 I have never tested anything unlike this project.
 - **I am a sucker**.
 I just suck.

+The unit tests were also poorly written as discussed in [a commit discussion](https://github.com/srph/frontend-exercises-order-form-react/commit/cc65e22df5857bd5aad717ef1afe89a24f2b51da).

 ## Demo

 A [github page](https://srph.github.io/frontend-exercises-order-form-react) is available.